[Lesson Note] Introduction to SRE

 Blameless Postmortems: Learning from Failure

 A Blameless Postmortem takes the focus off finding a scapegoat, and instead focuses on learning from the incident to improve the process, and overall systems.
 However, it is not meant to be a “blameless” process.
-We investigate the root cause of the issue, and if it is a human error, we investigate why it occured with the intention of preventing it from happening again.
+We investigate the root cause of the issue, and if it is a human error, we investigate why it occurred with the intention of preventing it from happening again.

 It is a collaborative process that should involve all relevant stakeholders.